Lovecraft (Gotham): Plot

 A group of assassins, led by Larissa Diaz (Lesley-Ann Brandt), break into Wayne Manor, looking for Bruce (David Mazouz) and Selina (Camren Bicondova).
 They escape after Alfred (Sean Pertwee) fights with the assassins.
-Cobblepot (Robin Lord Taylor) reunites with Falcone (John Doman), who wants to know how Maroni knew his money was stored at the armory, thinking Cobblepot double-crossed him.
-Cobblepot tries to tell him there's a mole in his crew.
+Oswald Cobblepot (Robin Lord Taylor) reunites with Carmine Falcone (John Doman), who wants to know how Maroni knew his money was stored at the armory, thinking Cobblepot double-crossed him.
+Cobblepot tries to tell him there is a mole in his crew.

 Harvey Dent (Nicholas D'Agosto) begins to suspect Lovecraft (Al Sapienza) is responsible for the assassins.
-During a mob dinner with Mooney (Jada Pinkett Smith) and other mobsters, Falcone kills Irish mob boss Bannion for not guarding the money and states their tribute rates will increase 25% to recover from the money lost in the armory.
+During a mob dinner with Fish Mooney (Jada Pinkett Smith) and other mobsters, Falcone kills Irish mob boss Bannion for not guarding the money and states their tribute rates will increase 25% to recover from the money lost in the armory.
 Bruce and Selina arrive at an underground base with some kids.
 They decide to go a place called the Narrows, where a fence, Clyde (Devin Harjes) will pay them.
-Bullock (Donal Logue) receives the information from Mooney about the Narrows.
+Harvey Bullock (Donal Logue) receives the information from Mooney about the Narrows.

 Gordon finds Lovecraft in his apartment, denying any involvement and claiming the assassins are after him too.
 The assassins arrive and knock out Gordon.
 When he wakes up, he finds Lovecraft dead in his bathtub with a bullet to the head, fired with Gordon's gun.
 Bruce and Selina arrive with Clyde, where Selina offers some things she stole from Wayne Manor.
 Clyde offers less than expected and locks them in a warehouse.
 The assassins arrive, looking for Selina but they escape through some tools in the warehouse.
 The GCPD arrives and a shootout ensues.
 Bruce manages to distract Copperhead so Selina can escape.
 Later Selina visits Bruce and kisses him.

-In the GCPD, Mayor James (Richard Kind) chastises Gordon and Dent.
+In the GCPD, Mayor Aubrey James (Richard Kind) chastises Gordon and Dent.
 He believes Lovecraft went crazy after Gordon questioned him, took his gun and committed suicide.
 After announcing Lovecraft's "suicide", James reassigns Gordon to guard duty at Arkham Asylum.